 Provides temporary care and shelter to helpless animals in distress - whether abandoned, homeless, or relinquished - and attempts to place as many as possible into responsible and caring homes.
 Animals have no time limit on their stay with us.

 This organization's mission is to protect, conserve, and educate the public about BC’s wilderness, species and ecosystems, within the urgent context of climate change impacts.

-Founded in 1892, The Sierra Club is a membership based, non-profit, grassroots organization dedicated to environmental protection and improved stewardship of Canada's magnificent natural heritage.
-Site includes links to four regional chapters, national office in Ottawa, and Sierra Youth Coalition.
+Founded in 1892, The Sierra Club is a membership based, non-profit, grassroots, charitable organization dedicated to environmental protection and improved stewardship of Canada's magnificent natural heritage.

 Started in 2014, we are a nonprofit working to protect the Canadian wilderness through activism, community building, and education initiatives.
 We are based in British Columbia, and are working first and foremost on protecting our coast from fossil fuel expansion.